 (2) Identify prospective buyers

-Our analysts sift through our proprietary database of over 3,900 strategic and financial buyers with about 200 added every month.
+Our analysts sift through our proprietary database of over 3,900 strategic and financial buyers (as of May 21, 2018).
 We also search limited-access M&A marketplaces, cross-check with recent buy-side mandates we track, and catalogue relevant industry participants.
 Prospective buyers are grouped into tiers in order to prioritize our outreach efforts.
 Every potential buyer we identify is reviewed and approved by the client before contact is initiated.

 (3) Build or reinforce connections